fnugent24/fnugent24.github.io/_posts/2023-5-3-OOP- Unit 1 :Introduction-to-Object-Oriented-Programming.md

 ---

-Look forward to completing this module, particularly as there is a strong focus on the Python language.
+I look forward to completing this module, particularly as there is a strong focus on the Python language.
 I am also hoping to get some experience with working on Java as that will be helpful to my development in software engineering.

 While I am getting more to grips with the basics of Python, there are already a few things that I am not entirely comfortable with, and would like to improve my understanding upon.
 These include using For loops, classes, Lambda, and recursion.
 I think with loops (particularly with for loops), the issue is trying to get my head around being able to understand what the computer is able to “understand” and the step-by-step approach that the computer uses.